UQatKIT/LS-MCMC/docs/usage/BIP.md

 The PDE defines the PDE solution operator $S: L^2((0, 1)) \to H^1_0((0, 1)): a(x) \to u(x)$.
-In most applications we don't have access to the whole PDE solution, but just some observed data at dirscrete points, so we consider the observation operator: $G: L^2((0,1)) \to \mathbb R^d: a(x) \to u(x)\mid_{x_1, \ldots x_d}$ The inverse problem is now:
+In most applications we don't have access to the whole PDE solution, but just some observed data at discrete points, so we consider the observation operator: $G: L^2((0,1)) \to \mathbb R^d: a(x) \to u(x)\mid_{x_1, \ldots x_d}$ The inverse problem is now: